GrammaTech/j8-tests/Readme.md

 ### Church

-* 'Church' is a tiny program which implements [Church numerals](https://en.wikipedia.org/wiki/Church_encoding) in Java with lambda's.
+* 'Church' is a tiny program which implements [Church numerals](https://en.wikipedia.org/wiki/Church_encoding) in Java using lambdas.
-   It was initially written as sort of a lambda torture test, since it makes extensive use of lambdas with varying different forms of variable capture.
+   It was initially written as a lambda torture test, since it makes extensive use of lambdas with different forms of variable capture.
-* It is only about a hudren lines of code (and should be relative fast to analyze with most tools)
+* It is only about one hundred lines of code and should be relatively fast to analyze with most tools.
 * The source code (<tt>Church.java</tt>) lives alongsie the <tt>.jar</tt> in apps/church.
-* The Church class (no package) has a main method which demonstrates the various operations and is a suitable entry point for analysis and should provide good coverage of all features.
+* The Church class (no package) has a main method which demonstrates the various operations.
+This is a suitable entry point for analysis and should provide good coverage of all features.

 ### Ant

 * [Apache Ant](http://ant.apache.org/) is a build system for Java projects.
-* It is about 200k lines of code (and about 2mb of compiled class files).
+* It is about 200K lines of code and about 2MB of compiled class files.
 * The source code is available at  https://git-wip-us.apache.org/repos/asf/ant.git.
 The provided jars were build with <tt>193f24672b1d3f9ce11bd395b59e3ed93b5ecec6</tt> (shortly after 1.10.0).
-* The latest (1.10) version of Ant has begun requiring Java8 and they use lambda expressions and method references.
+* The latest (1.10) version of Ant requires Java 8; the code uses lambda expressions and method references.
 * <tt>org.apache.tools.ant.Main</tt> has a main method and is the primary driver for the build system.
 It is suitable as an entrypoint for analysis.